 Student Safety Is Our Priority

-In the Chehalis School District, we take safety seriously.
+In the Chehalis School District, we take student safety seriously.
 Whether it’s crossing guards helping them get safely to school or staff undergoing training to be prepared in the case of an emergency, the social, emotional and physical safety of our students is a priority for all staff.
 Our safety initiatives are led by Security & Safety Officers Todd Thornburg and Troy Thornburg.

 Chehalis School District’s Safety Measures